digitalmacgyver/viblio_backend/vib/vwf/README.md

 Decision tasks have a start to close timeout, if a decision is started but not completed in this time period (perhaps the server where the decision was being made crashed) a DecisionTaskTimedOut is added to the workflow history, which has the side effect of triggering a new decision

-Acitivies have the following timeouts:
+Activities have the following timeouts:
 * A schedule to start timeout
 * A schedule to close timeout
 * A start to close timeout